 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, a student is required to provide a thread in response to the provided prompt for each forum.
-The thread for Discussion Board Forum 1 is an introduction video.
+Discussions are collaborative learning experiences.
+Therefore, a student is required to provide a thread in response to the provided prompt.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 The initial prompt must be 150 words at minimum in word count, and each peer response must be at least 50 words.
 Proper grammar and spelling are required.

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes and contain multiple-choice, true/false, and/or matching questions.
-There is no time limit for the exams.
-Each exam will be completed in Blackboard.
+The quiz will cover the Learn material for the assigned Module: Week.
+The quiz will be open-book/open-notes and contain 40 multiple-choice, true/false, fill-in-the blank, and/or matching questions.
+There is no time limit for the quiz.